Applying To Purchase

 Purchase College welcomes applications from students who completed a GED.
 An official GED diploma with a minimum score of 2800 is required for consideration.
 We will not evaluate an applicant's file with a photocopy of the GED.
 To obtain an official GED diploma visit the NYS Department of Education website at http://www.acces.nysed.gov/ged/.
 We also encourage all GED applicants to take the SAT or ACT and submit their official scores to the Office of Admissions.

-Purchase College encourages applications from students with a wide variety of backgrounds, including homeschooled students.
+Purchase College encourages applications from students with a wide variety of backgrounds.
 We attempt to be as fair and equitable as possible in evaluating these applicants to ensure they are given every consideration in the application process.

-It is important to note that we maintain the same academic standards for all applicants (see 'Applying to Purchase' under the Freshman Admission Criteria above) However, we acknowledge that the transcripts of homeschooled students may be different than those of traditional high school students.
-We also realize that home-schooled students may find that our application forms do not fit their individualized high school programs.
+However, we acknowledge that the transcripts of homeschooled students may be different than those of traditional high school students.
+We also realize that homeschooled students may find that our application forms do not fit their individualized high school programs.
 Although individual students may not be able to submit everything that we ask for, homeschooled students should submit as much information as possible describing their curriculum, which may include course descriptions, texts read, and skill levels completed.
 This information can be very helpful as we examine a student’s ability in the five academic areas of math, science, social science, English, and foreign language.

 In order to help us best assess the fit for Purchase College the application must include the following: